DaemonForge/Dayz-HeroesAndBandits/README.md

 ```
 m_HeroesAndBandits.updatePlayerTotals()
 ```
 This will load and then recaluate all of the players humanity based on the current action values.
+This will also load all players into the local system, it is recommended to remove the code and restart the server once it finishes booting.

 ## Add On Mods